 Report a breach of planning rules

-Report an alleged breach of planning control and ask us to investigate:
+Complete the following form to report an alleged breach of planning control and ask us to investigate:

 - details of the alleged breach or unauthorised activity